 Tips on supporting resident doctors' wellbeing: introducing a new UK-wide mixed methods research study (workshop)

 This workshop examines burnout among NHS resident doctors, reviewing prevalence data, causes, prior research, and piloted interventions.
-It introduces an upcoming 18-month, mixed-methods wellbeing study within the Royal College of Physicians education directorate, inviting participant insights to shape research that meaningfully supports the resident doctor workforce.
+It introduces an upcoming 18-month, mixed-methods wellbeing study within the Royal College of Physicians education directorate, inviting participant insights to shape research that it is hoped willmeaningfully support the resident doctor workforce.

 Dr Rebecca Selman